boschresearch/Structured_DGP/README.md

 part of the publication cited above.
 It will neither be maintained nor monitored in any way.

+_To further increase the reproducibility of our paper, we will add the scripts for the experiments in the near future._

 ## Requirements

 The Structured-DGP core code requires gpflow, tensorflow, tensorflow_probability, numpy, and scipy.